The Daily Mile Destinations is here!

 Sign up for free at www.thedailymile.co.uk

-As The Daily Mile Local Coordinator for South and West Yorkshire, Shania’s role involves providing support to primary schools in starting The Daily Mile.
+The role of the Daily Mile Local Coordinator is to help primary schools in South and West Yorkshire get started in The Daily Mile.
 This could be:

 - an assembly or launch day